Receiving payments through Exchange

 Step 1: The buyer sends an offer

 First, the buyer sends you a message showing their interest in purchasing your business.
 You need to respond to this message before they can send you an offer.
+The offer must be at least 80% of your listing price.
 You are then notified that a buyer has sent you an offer, and you need to review it from the Inbox tab in the Exchange app.

 Navigate to the buyer's message to see the Offer banner containing a button to accept the offer.